zanonnicola/llfk/src/pages/workshops-en/play-in-english.md

 when: 'Tuesdays, Fridays and Saturdays from 10am to 10.45am'
 where: 'At Happy Place by Vacouva, 43 quai de Malakoff (Gare Sud neighbourhood)'
 price: >-
-  15€/workshop Special rates for term or yearly subscriptions, including purchase of 5 or 10 workshop passes
+  15€/workshop<br />Special rates for term or yearly subscriptions, including purchase of 5 or 10 workshop passes
 ---
 To feel and touch objects, making things, moving around and singing songs… Toddlers develop their senses through fun and physical activities carried out in English only.